asaadjaber/ai-workflows/Local Codebase Intelligence Agent/ReadMe.md

 # Local Codebase Intelligence Agent

 This Retrieval-Augmented Generation (RAG) pipeline retrieves Swift and Python code files from a specified code base, chunks the files using recursive chunking, creates vector embeddings in ChromaDB using nomic-embed-text and generates an answer based on a query about the codebase's architectuer using Ollama (llama 3) completely offline.
+It also persists memory of queries within the same session to ensure the agent answers question based on prior chat context.

 ## Built With:
 - Python 3